matrix-org/matrix-spec-proposals/proposals/2379-appservice-versions.md

 ## Proposal

-A new endpoint is required, which is `/versions`.
-This is nearly identical to the [C-S API](https://matrix.org/docs/spec/client_server/r0.6.0#get-matrix-client-versions) endpoint but lacks a `unstable_features` key.
+A new endpoint is required, which is `/_matrix/app/versions`.
+This is nearly identical to the [C-S API](https://matrix.org/docs/spec/client_server/r0.6.0#get-matrix-client-versions) endpoint but lacks a `unstable_features` key, and is hosted by the appservice rather than the homeserver.

 All bridges SHOULD implement this endpoint and specify which version(s) of the `AS` API they support.
 The homeserver MUST send requests to the endpoints specified by that version of the AS spec.